whoisdsmith/BOOKMRKS-MTHRFCKR-II/Search/Code & Dev & Tech.md

 ---

-## Code & Dev & Tech
+### Code & Dev & Tech

 ![](https://opengraph.githubassets.com/8d2f298c3141ad9e78ae99c65d95d91bb089f624d2f3b562995e5de1fe50902d/gigablast/open-source-search-engine)

 [GitHub - gigablast/open-source-search-engine: Nov 20 2017 -- A distributed open source search engine and spider/crawler written in C/C++ for Linux on Intel/AMD.
 From gigablast dot com, which has binaries for download.
 See the README.md file at the very bottom of this page for instructions.](https://github.com/gigablast/open-source-search-engine) - Nov 20 2017 -- A distributed open source search engine and spider/crawler written in C/C++ for Linux on Intel/AMD.
 From gigablast dot com, which has binaries for download.
-See the README.md file at...
+See the README.md file at…

 2022-10-06T05:32:09.000Z